dmbarbour/wikilon/docs/ABC_Minimalist.md

         (Tagged Items)
-        tag uses first byte via (uint8_t*) reference. same tag set is used for both. special tags for 'small' binaries/texts.
+        tag uses first byte via (uint8_t*) reference. same tag set is used for both any tagged object may become a tagged action equivalent to 'inlining' said object
+            no extra allocation necessary
+        special tags for 'small' binaries/texts.
             (smaller, reverse ordered)
         actions include compact bytecode, etc..

         (Small Constants)
         singleton blocks, one for every opcode!
-        plus the empty block, etc.
+        plus the empty block (null)
         (that's all we need if we include identity opcode)

         (Common Opcodes)